Theory of magnetoroton bands in moir\'e materials

-Our theory applies most naturally to fractional quantum Hall states in the $N=0$ Landau level of graphene \cite{Kim_Graphene_LL1,Kim_Graphene_LL2} with a moiré pattern induced either by alignment to hBN \cite{young_blg_hbn} or by a twist between hBN layers \cite{zhao2021universal,woods2021charge,kim2024electrostatic} in the substrate.
-It also applies to the fractional Chern insulators in tMoTe$_2$ \cite{FCI_Experiment1,FCI_Experiment2,FCI_Transport1,FCI_Transport2}, since its layer-pseudospin Berry phases can be represented \cite{AdiabaticAproximation1,AdiabaticAproximation2} by an effective magnetic field with one flux quantum per moir\'e unit cell \footnote{Fractional quantum Hall (FQH) states are sometimes referred to as fractional Chern insulator (FCI) states whenever a periodic external potential is present.
+We also apply our theory to study the competition between FCI and CDW states, which has been experimentally observed at certain filling fractions in tMoTe$_2$ \cite{FCI_Experiment1,FCI_Experiment2}.
+As the periodic potential is made stronger, the minimum of the lowest magnetoroton band decreases to zero, signaling a soft-mode instability of the Laughlin state toward a competing electron Wigner crystal with Chern number $C=0$ or a hole Wigner crystal with $C=1$ \cite{HoleWC_1,HoleWC_2}.
+Our theory applies naturally to fractional quantum Hall states in the $N=0$ Landau level of graphene \cite{Kim_Graphene_LL1,Kim_Graphene_LL2} with a moiré pattern induced either by alignment to hBN \cite{young_blg_hbn} or by a twist between hBN layers \cite{zhao2021universal,woods2021charge,kim2024electrostatic} in the substrate.
+It also applies to the FCIs in tMoTe$_2$ \cite{FCI_Experiment1,FCI_Experiment2,FCI_Transport1,FCI_Transport2}, since its layer-pseudospin Berry phases can be represented \cite{AdiabaticAproximation1,AdiabaticAproximation2} by an effective magnetic field with one flux quantum per moir\'e unit cell \footnote{Fractional quantum Hall (FQH) states are sometimes referred to as fractional Chern insulator (FCI) states whenever a periodic external potential is present.
 In this manuscript we reserve the term FCI for states in which the quantum Hall effect survives to zero magnetic field.}.
-Our work emphasizes the intimate relationship between FCI and FQH states and explains the wide range of twist angles over which FCI states are observed in tMoTe$_2$.
+Our work emphasizes qualitative differences between moiré FCI and conventional FQH states, suggests new routes for their experimental investigation and explains the wide range of twist angles over which FCI states are observed in tMoTe$_2$.

-{\em Magnetoroton bands ---} We consider the Landau levels generated by a constant magnetic field, $B_0$, in the presence of a weak periodic potential $V({\bm r})$.
+{\em Magnetoroton bands ---} We consider the Landau levels generated by a constant magnetic field, $B_0$, in the presence of a periodic potential $V({\bm r})$.
 The cyclotron gap is given by $\hbar \omega_c=eB_0/m$, where $e$ and $m$ are the electron's charge and mass, respectively.
 We assume that the cyclotron gap is the largest energy scale in the problem, so that the low-energy physics is well approximated by projecting to the lowest Landau level (LLL).
 When electronic interactions are added, the many-body Hamiltonian for the LLL in the presence of the periodic potential is